 As we continue to welcome the thousands who arrive at our doorstep each year in need of nourishment and service of all kinds, we are excited by future possibilities.
 From the dedicated volunteers and staff who provide our programming, to the most vulnerable citizens in our city whom we serve, we thank you for your consideration of this project.

-With your help, we can ensure that The Daily Bread Food Bank and The Fellowship Centre (Soup Kitchen)…in the heart of London Ontario, is truly a place “where everyone is IN”.
+With your help, we can ensure that The St Paul’s Social Services Food Bank and The Fellowship Centre (Soup Kitchen)…in the heart of London Ontario, is truly a place “where everyone is IN”.